Firestitch/php-package-boilerplate/README.md

 # Publishing

-Once the code is developed and tested use the submit form to publish the package. https://packagist.org/packages/submit
+Once the code is developed and tested goto the package in Packagist ie: https://packagist.org/packages/firestitch/pdf and click the update button to publish the latest changes.